Welcome to the Ahn Lab!

 One of our main research interests is the biological and clinical significance of SON (SON DNA and RNA-binding protein) in cancer.
 We study how SON is functionally connected with other DNA- and RNA-binding proteins in the cells, and how dysregulation of SON contributes to abnormal transcription and alternative RNA splicing associated with leukemia and brain tumors.

 Recently, our lab identified the pathogenic and causative role of SON mutations in human patients with developmental delay, intellectual disability and other complex clinical symptoms (ZTTK syndrome).
-We are continuing our work to understand how SON mutations affect development and the functional maintenance of various organs/tissues, including hematopoietic/immune system and brain/neuronal system.
+As the primary research group supporting the ZTTK SON-Shine Foundation, we are continuing our work to understand how SON mutations affect development and the functional maintenance of various organs/tissues, including hematopoietic/immune system and brain/neuronal system with the goal of finding potential therapies.

-Another research area of our lab is functional characterization of novel noncoding RNAs (ncRNAs) in cancer.
+Another research area of our lab is functional characterization of novel noncoding RNAs (ncRNAs) in cancer, particularly in cancer metastasis.
 We love to explore novel ncRNAs to understand how they interact with DNA, RNA and proteins to regulate cancer initiation/progression.

 Major techniques and skills that we use in this lab: